tarahmarie/gfcrc/gf_definition.md

 1. In the event of no response from a vulnerability owner during the waiting period, the good faith vulnerability researcher:

-    a. should disclose immediately to an escrow partner if it is a critical infrastructure vulnerability, and disclosure should be as close in time as possible of notification to the vulnerability owner.
+    a. should disclose immediately to an escrow partner if it is a critical infrastructure vulnerability, and disclosure should be as close in time as possible to notification of the vulnerability owner.

-     b. may disclose an IT/OT or physical vulnerability to escrow partner before public disclosure, as part         of good faith security research practice.
+     b. may disclose an IT/OT or physical vulnerability to an escrow partner before public disclosure, as part of good faith security research practice.

-1. In the event of a response that establishes a line of communications from a vulnerability, the good faith vulnerability researcher:
+1. In the event of a response that establishes a line of communication from a vulnerability, the good faith vulnerability researcher:

      a.
 Does not disclose a reported vulnerability before the agreed-upon deadline established in prior communications with the vulnerability owner so long as the vulnerability owner continues to engage with the researcher.

 1. (When the situation arises) Prioritizes the safety and health of others over financial gain and immediately reports to a relevant escrow partner, if an ICS/SCADA vulnerability found that is or could be actively harming people physically.

 1. Does not withhold the details of a vulnerability in demand for payment from a vulnerability owner.
 If a vulnerability owner refuses to pay or does not wish disclosure to them, makes one of three choices:

-    a. publicly disclosing the vulnerability without intention of profit.
+    a. publicly disclosing the vulnerability without intention of profit,

-    b. or disclosing to a relevant escrow partner for assistance in disclosure without intention of profit.
+    b. disclosing to a relevant escrow partner for assistance in disclosure without intention of profit,

-    c. or publicly disclosing the vulnerability without intention of profit, and is publicly or privately acknowledged by the escrow partner.
+    c. or publicly disclosing the vulnerability without intention of profit, as publicly or privately acknowledged by the escrow partner.

 ### Instances where good faith vulnerability research disclosures have advanced public safety and security: